pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 To remove the cells folder on _MacOS_ this :
 `rm -r ~/Library/Application\ Support/Pydio/cells`.

-_For macos users do not make the mistake to remove the 'Pydio' folder the sync app also stores configuration inside it_.
+_**WARNING**: if you are using the default path, do not make the mistake to remove the parent 'pydio' folder, other applications, typically the Cells Sync Client, have their working default directory as siblings of the `cells` folder and store configuration and data inside it_.

 For any additional datasource that you will not use anymore, you can clear the parent folder.

 Then clean the database with this command after you have logged in mysql :
-`drop database cells;` (or any other name if you named it).
+`DROP DATABASE cells;` (or any other name if you named it).

 You are then good to go: there is nothing else remaining of the previous install or of Pydio Cells in general.